A multi-operation transaction is a single transaction that includes two or more actions, such as trades, transfers, staking, or rewards collection.

 - Reflecting true economic events: Multi-operation transactions, like lending and borrowing, often don't align with standard inflow/outflow transactions.
 We ensure these complex actions are accurately represented to reflect the true economic events, rather than misclassifying them as simple trades.

-Multi-operation support is an automated feature.
-Learn more about how we auto-categorize DeFi transactions.
-You cannot manually create multi-operation transactions.
+Multi-operation support is automatic — learn more about how CoinTracker auto-categorizes DeFi transactions.
+You can't manually create multi-operation transactions.
 We recommend reviewing how each operation is categorized.
-If you think a transaction is not being treated correctly, please contact our support team for help.